smart-data-models/data-models/guidelines.md

             **NGSI-LD** normalized format, e.g.
             [example-normalized-ld.jsonld of WeatherObserved](./Weather/WeatherObserved/example-normalized-ld.jsonld)

-The name of the folder should match the Entity Type used in the JSON Schema (e.g. `NewModel`).
+The name of the folder should match the Subject Type used in the JSON Schema (e.g. `Subject`).
 For data models including more entities, a hierarchical folder should be used.
 The father folder can include common JSON schemas shared among the entities. e.g.:

-    -   `NewModel/`
+    -   `Subject/`
         -   `doc/`
             -   `spec.md`
         -   `README.md`